jbrzusto/fleetsie/README.md

 - if `NEW_IMAGE_NAME` is omitted, it defaults to `OSNAME_fleetsie.img.xz`,
 - normally, you would only do `fleetsiemod save` after doing `fleetsiemod install` and, optionally, making further changes to the `part_N` directories

+## fleetsie.service

+- installed and enabled by `fleetsiemod` on the OS image
+- once the system is **stable**, runs the `fleetsie` script, which is also installed by `fleetsiemod`
+- if `fleetsie` exits with success, `fleetsie.service` disables itself.

+## fleetsie_provision

+- installed into /usr/bin by `fleetsiemod` on the OS image
+- run by the `fleetsie.service` which is also installed and enabled there
+- only runs when the system is **stable**
+- is disabled from running after the first successful run

+- searches for a script to run on an attached USB disk.
+- the script must be called `setup` and must be in a top-level directory called `fleetsie` on the USB disk
+- after switching to the top-level `fleetsie` directory on the disk, the script is run as root
+- if the script run is successful, `fleetsie.service` will disable itself.